albertocasagrande99/Noiseprint_baseline/README.md

 The noiseprint characterizing each device is computed by making the average over the noiseprints of the images belonging to the specific device.

 ### Testing
-We perform the pairwise comparison between the noiseprints of the test images and the cameras fingerprints using different methods:
+A pairwise comparison is performed between the noiseprints of the test images and the cameras fingerprints using different methods:
 - Cross correlation
 - Cosine similarity
 - Euclidean Distance